dwyl/learn-flutter/README.md

 <img width="600" alt="list" src="https://user-images.githubusercontent.com/17494745/200851244-234f5850-0398-4c45-9df4-fac3890080a5.png">

 ## 3. Adding interactivity

 We want to be able to click on a todo item and mark it as "completed".
 To do this, we ought to add interactivity to our `TodoList`.
 To do this, we got to convert our stateless widget into a *stateful widget*.
 Doing this is fairly simple with Visual Studio Code.
-Simply double-click on `TodoList`, a yellow lightbulb will appear to the left side.
-Simply click it and click in `Convert to Stateful Widget`.
+Simply double-click on `TodoList` and a yellow lightbulb will appear to the left side.
+Simply click it
+and click in `Convert to Stateful Widget`.

 <img width="304" alt="lightbuld" src="https://user-images.githubusercontent.com/17494745/200854841-26e1e6db-de93-42e3-9661-34a4018ec37b.png">

-This will effectively create a new `State` to the widget and add it.
+This will effectively create a new `State` to the widget and add to it.
 You should now have the following code:

 ```dart
 class TodoList extends StatefulWidget {